AntonKobyshev/goitneo-python-MCS3-final-project-team3/README.md

-This application is a bot assistant designed to manage contacts, notes, and other tasks.
+This application is a bot assistant developed to manage contacts, notes, and other tasks.
 It offers the following functionalities:

 1. Contact Management: